espocrm/documentation/docs/administration/2fa.md

 You need to have an authenticator application installed on your mobile phone (e.g. Google Authenticator).

-Go to your user profile (from menu at the top-right corner) and then click *Security* button.
-Then enable 2FA, enter your current password and then scan QR-code with your mobile application.
+Go to your user profile (from the menu at the top-right corner) and then click *Security* button.
+Then, enable 2FA, enter your current password and after that scan QR-code with your mobile application.

 Next time, when you login to EspoCRM, you will need to enter your username & password, then enter a code from your mobile application.